 Council on 8 April 2020 approved the tender for the remediation of the Brighton Baths Building.

 Mainserve Australia Pty Ltd has been appointed by Council for the remediation of the Brighton Baths Building.
-Construction commences in April 2020 and is anticipated to be completed summer 2021, weather permitting.
+Construction commences in April 2020 and is anticipated to be completed by end of November 2021, weather permitting.

 The building is in a prominent location and the project will improve access into the building, ensure the building is compliant with current Australian Standards and provide aesthetic upgrades and maintenance.